Wolfexz/movies-react/README.md

 # Movies React
-A movie search app developed with React.js
+A movie search app developed with React.js and The Movie Database API